 A Minor Upgrade (Tools Required)

 After a few months of regular use, I got tired of dealing with the clamp.
 To make it easier, we built a fixed wooden stand that could sit on a table or desk.
-We cut a spare poplar board, into two pieces.
+First, we cut a spare poplar board into two pieces.
 Then, we angled one edge of each board, so the light would shine in the desired direction when placed on a table or desk.
-Next, we drilled a 2 inch hole through the upper board to mount the reflector, and screwed the boards together, through the bottom.
-Now it’s a lot more convenient to use!
+Finally, we drilled a 2 inch hole through the upper board to mount the reflector, and screwed the boards together through the bottom.
+And voila – now it’s a lot more convenient to use!

 DIY Infrared Sauna